 Thank you to Katie for sharing your experience of attending U.Dance for the 5th time.
 I’m now going to share my experience attending and helping out at a U.Dance event for the first time!

 The London regional U.Dance platform took place on 15 March 2020, hosted by Trinity Laban at their beautiful theatre and studios.
-It was such an eye-opening day for me to be a part of this wonderful platform, especially since U.Dance is not just about showcasing talents on stage, but also provides educational workshops and career talks – giving young people the whole experience.
-It was my first time attending this youth dance platform, and I was very amazed and astonished by how well-rounded these platforms are for young people here.
+It was such an eye-opening day for me to be a part of this wonderful platform, especially since U.Dance is not just about showcasing talents on stage but also provides educational workshops and career talks – giving young people the whole experience.
+It was my first time attending this youth dance platform, and I was astonished by how well-rounded these platforms are for young people here.

-The day started off early, and we welcomed the 125 participants (eight groups).
+The day started early, and we welcomed the 125 participants (eight groups).
 The first half of the day consisted of two contrasting and fun workshops: musical theatre and folk dance, a studio rehearsal and a technical slot on stage for each group.
 All the groups had so much fun doing the workshops!
 It was fascinating to see the different groups work together during the workshops since there was a diverse range of styles from the groups.
 The differences definitely made things more interesting and fun for the participants.

 After a lunch break, there was a technical run of the whole performance.
 Since I had been popping in and out of the studios to observe the rehearsals of the groups, it was amazing to see how the groups were instantly ‘lit up’ on stage, presenting themselves even more.
-There was a career’s talk afterwards with people at different stages in their career in the dance sector, from student, professional and educator levels.
+There was a careers talk afterwards with people at different stages in their careers in the dance sector, from student, professional and educator levels.
 Participants were very enthusiastic during this session, with a lot of them wanting to pursue dance in the future.
 Unfortunately, there was not enough time to answer all the questions, so hopefully, there will be more time dedicated to this part in the future!

 I was very lucky to be invited to be part of the selection panel.
-It was such a privilege for me to be adjudicating alongside incredible professionals, and to view the performances under a different lens.
+It was such a privilege for me to be adjudicating alongside incredible professionals and to view the performances through a different lens.
 The groups were outstanding and presented a diverse range of performances.
 One thing we talked about on the panel was the ownership of choreography.
 Even if the work is not entirely choreographed by the dancers, they should be able to relate to choreography themselves and take ownership of it.
 It really shines through when they bring their individuality

 and personalities to the routine!

-Overall, it was such a wonderful experience for the participants, and for me as well!
-Well done to all the groups that participated and huge thank you to the people who ensured the London U.Dance ran smoothly!
+Overall, it was such a wonderful experience for the participants and for me as well!
+Well done to all the groups that participated, and a huge thank you to the people who ensured the London U.Dance ran smoothly!
 Sadly, the National U.Dance in Glasgow this year is now postponed to summer 2021 due to the current COVID-19 situation.
 On the bright side, One Dance UK has moved this year’s U.Dance online!
 Therefore, anybody who is interested can join in!
 Let’s keep our spirits high, and keep dancing!